wjimenez5271/rke-backup-example/README.md

 ```

 This will install Kubernetes on these nodes and configure automated backup.
 You may need to add the SSH key you are using in AWS to your agent by running `ssh-add /path/to/key`

+That's it.
+Now you have an automated backup job running periodically to protect your cluster from data loss.

 ## Configuring Restore